swghosh/nlp-fp/README.md

-# CS388 Final Project: Analyzing and Mitigating the Effect of Different Pre-trained Transformer Models for NLP Question Answering
+# Analyzing the Effect of Different Pre-trained Transformer Models and Optimizers for NLP Question Answering

 This code was adapted from https://github.com/gregdurrett/fp-dataset-artifacts.
 More details about getting started with this code could be found in the [original readme](./old_README.md).